RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 ## 3. Managing foreign DOM

-None of the techniques I've discussed so far handle the case where you have some Javascript code that wants to "manage" parts of the DOM.
+In fact, none of the techniques I've discussed so far handle the case where you have some Javascript code that wants to "manage" parts of the DOM.
 Consider how Javascript libraries like [TinyMCE](https://www.tinymce.com/) or [DropzoneJS](http://www.dropzonejs.com/) work.

 - You put a special `div` in your HTML with a particular ID and/or class.

-- You call some function that initializes your `div` and sets up some listeners for events emitted by it.
+- You call a function that initializes your `div` and sets up some listeners for events emitted by it.

-- The library provides some content inside the `div`, the user interacts with it, and events are emitted.
+- The library writes some content inside the `div`, the user interacts with it, and events are emitted.

 So, how can you integrate this into an Elm app?